-GHIAL, has received a letter of confirmation from the Ministry of Civil Aviation (MoCA) extending the term of the concession agreement for operating Rajiv Gandhi International Airport (RGIA), in Hyderabad, for a further period of 30 years.
-The MoCA has extended the concession agreement until March 22, 2068 from March 23, 2038.
+GHIAL, has received a letter of confirmation from the Ministry of Civil Aviation (MoCA) extending the term of the concession agreement for operating Rajiv Gandhi International Airport (RGIA), in Hyderabad, for a further period of 30 years till March 22, 2068.
 The increased concession period has improved its financial flexibility and refinancing capability.